 I am not sure my math here is correct, but I still include it, as it’s one we use regularly.
 It’s worth having, even if the returns are only 1.5 % (which I think is a bit more in line with the rest).

 If you love coffee and you work in coffee shops (and need their interwebs), get the Starbucks app.
 Just drink the R18 filter coffee each time – it’s R3 more than the Mcdonald’s small filter coffee.

 Mechanism: Put money on your app, and use it to pay for things at Starbucks.
 R2 is one star.
 If you get 250 stars, you get a free drink.
 Once you upgrade to gold, you get free filter coffee refills!!

 Returns: 10% – If you will take a R50 toastie or coffee as your reward, for spending R500 (250 stars).
 Note there are double stars days which can make you earn a lot more.

 Frugal Local Rating: 8/10

 I love Starbucks – I save money by doing my laptop updates here and I get a birthday coffee on the house as well!

-Get a free OG donut if you buy a coffee before 17:00 on a week day!
+Get a free OG doughnut if you buy a coffee before 17:00 on a weekday!
 And the people are very friendly and leave you alone so that you can blog (hint hint).

-Mechanism: Scan your app and get money back.
-And if you do the above, it’s a lot more because of the free donut with your coffee of only R 18
+Mechanism: Scan your app and get some of your money back.
+And if you do the above, it’s a lot more because of the free doughnut with your coffee of only R 18

 Returns: 2.5% of money spent.